 The Rann of Kutch, also known as the Great Rann of Kutch (there's a Little Rann of Kutch as well), is a remarkable place to visit in Gujarat.
-Much of it consists of the world's largest salt desert, measuring about 10,000 square kilometers (3,800 square miles).
+Much of it consists of one of the world's largest salt desert, measuring about 10,000 square kilometers (3,800 square miles).
 What makes it even more amazing is that the salt desert is underwater during the main monsoon season in India.
 For the remaining eight months of the year, it's an enormous stretch of packed white salt.
 Here's all the information you need to visit it.